gzandiemer/libsta/README.md

 Members will be able to follow one another
 Members will be able to request and borrow books from other members through arranging a meeting in the physical world via direct messaging
-Members will be able to like and comment on books in other libraries For the comment section, there will be a spoiler button to create an automatic warning to be able to include spoilers in the comments
+Members will be able to like and comment on books in other libraries For the comment section, there will be a spoiler button to create an automatic warning to be able to include spoilers in the comments# book-circle